ogcincubator/features-workshop/javascript.md

 *Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.*

 Open [demo-oaf.htm](./demo-oaf.htm) in a text editor and in a browser.
+Follow the rest of the tutorial there.